 Billy Wilder's Hall of Mirrors

-Legendary filmmaker Billy Wilder was born on this day in 1906.
-In commemoration, we take a look at the many real-life inspirations behind his greatest film, 1950’s Sunset Boulevard.
+Legendary filmmaker Billy Wilder was born June 22, 1906.
+In honor of his birthday, we take a look at the many real-life inspirations behind his greatest film, 1950's Sunset Boulevard.

 Part film noir, part horror movie, part self-reflexive critique of Hollywood, Sunset Boulevard stands as one of the greatest cinematic achievements in the history of the medium.
-Billy Wilder said the genesis of the film came when, as a new arrival to Hollywood in the 1940s, he would drive down Sunset Blvd. and see all the sprawling mansions built in the 1920s by mostly forgotten movie stars and wonder what their lives must be like after the parade had passed them by.
+Wilder said the genesis of the film came when he was a new arrival to Hollywood in the 1940s.
+He would drive down the actual Sunset Blvd., see all the sprawling mansions built in the 1920s by mostly forgotten movie stars and wonder what their lives must be like after the parade had passed them by.

 Here then are the real-life inspirations and authentic touches that led studio head Louis B. Mayer to angrily exclaim that Billy Wilder should be "tarred and feathered and run out of Hollywood" for biting that hand the fed him.

-One of screenwriting team Leigh Brackett and Billy Wilder’s finest creations over their long careers was Norma Desmond, the deluded silent film queen living in a decaying gothic mansion on Sunset Boulevard while she dreams of her return to the big screen.
-The character’s name was said to be a combination of director William Desmond Taylor and Wilder’s friend (and Mack Sennett era comedienne) Mabel Normand, but many feel the model for the character was Norma Talmadge – a huge silent movie star who became a wealthy recluse after her career was derailed by the talkies.
-Actress Gloria Swanson of course had her own biographical similarities to Norma Desmond, but she was far from the only actress considered for the role – Mae West was another aging star Wilder thought about casting.
+One of screenwriting team Leigh Brackett and Billy Wilder's finest creations over their long careers was Norma Desmond, the deluded silent film queen living in a decaying gothic mansion on Sunset Boulevard while she dreams of her return to the big screen.
+The character's name was said to be a combination of director William Desmond Taylor and Mack Sennett comedienne Mabel Normand, a friend of Wilder.
+But many feel the real-life inspiration for the character was Norma Talmadge – a huge silent movie star who became a wealthy recluse after her career was derailed by the talkies.
+Actress Gloria Swanson of course had her own biographical similarities to the Norma Desmond character she played, but she was far from the only actress considered for the role – Mae West was another aging star Wilder thought about casting.
 He talked with femme fatale Pola Negri, only to find her Polish accent unintelligible.
 He approached Greta Garbo, who was uninterested.
 Norma Shearer found the role distasteful.
 Mary Pickford, he feared, would be insulted.
 Swanson accepted the role, but she took some convincing.
-After viewing one of the early screenings, offended Swanson contemporary Mae Murray commented, “None of us floozies was that nuts!”
-Perhaps enough aging Academy voters agreed, as Swanson (and Bette Davis) lost that year’s Best Actress Oscar to relative newcomer Judy Holliday.
+After viewing one of the early screenings, offended Swanson contemporary Mae Murray commented, "None of us floozies was that nuts!"
+Perhaps enough aging Academy voters agreed, as Swanson (and also Bette Davis) lost that year's best actress Oscar to relative newcomer Judy Holliday.